 Practical Tips for Implementing the Open-Closed Principle

-In the realm of software design, adhering to principles like the Open-Closed Principle (OCP) is paramount for creating maintainable, extensible, and robust codebases.
-The OCP, one of the SOLID principles of object-oriented programming, advocates for classes to be open for extension but closed for modification.
-This means that code entities should be easily extendable without requiring changes to their underlying implementation.
-In this blog, we'll delve into practical tips and best practices for implementing the Open-Closed Principle effectively in your projects.
+Good software design depends on principles like the Open-Closed Principle (OCP) to keep codebases maintainable, extensible, and robust.
+The OCP, one of the SOLID principles of object-oriented programming, holds that classes should be open for extension but closed for modification.
+In practice, that means code entities should be extendable without touching their existing implementation.
+This post walks through practical tips and best practices for applying the Open-Closed Principle in your projects.

 Understanding the Open-Closed Principle